keithfancher/tvmv/README.md

 ### Multi-episode files

-When using the `-a` flag to auto-detect season/episode numbers, double/triple episodes will not parse correctly.
-Which is to say, if you have a *single* file which contains *multiple* episodes, `tvmv` will currently only parse out the first episode.
-For example:
+`tvmv` can not yet handle multi-episode files.
+Which is to say, if you have a *single* file which contains *multiple* episodes, `tvmv` will simply fail to parse that file.
+(Of course this only applies when using `-a`/`--auto-detect` mode.
+"Dumb mode" doesn't parse the filenames at all.)

+The remaining files will still parse as expected.
+For example, with the following three files, *one* of which is a double episode:

 ```
 $ ls -1
-'Adventure Time - S07E14-E15.mkv'
+'at - S07E14-E15.mkv'
-'Adventure Time - S07E16.mp4'
+'at - S07E16.mp4'
-'Adventure Time - S07E17.mp4'
+'at - S07E17.mp4'

-$ tvmv mv -n "adventure time" -a
+Failed to parse season/episode numbers from the following files:
+at - S07E14-E15.mkv

 Fetching episode data from API for season 7
-Preparing to execute the following 3 rename operations...
+Preparing to execute the following 2 rename operations...

+at - S07E16.mp4 ->
-Adventure Time - S07E14-E15.mkv ->
+Adventure Time - s07e16 - Summer Showers.mp4

+at - S07E17.mp4 ->
-Adventure Time - s07e14 - The More You Moe, The Moe You Know (1).mkv
+Adventure Time - s07e17 - Angel Face.mp4

-[etc.]
+Continue? (y/N)
 ```

-**NOTE:** `S07E14-E15` is parsed as `s07e14`.

-No data will be lost in this case, but it's certainly annoying.
+Note that the `s07e14-e15` file did not parse, and therefore will *not* be renamed.
 For now, the best bet is to rename double episodes manually.

 ### Multiple episode orderings